| Course Information

 - CHIN 200/300/400: Intermediate/Advanced Intermediate Chinese; Speaking, Listening, Reading, and Writing (8 credits)

-There is a required 1 credit course to be taken in Spring 2016, which you will be registered for following program acceptance.
+There is a required 1 credit course to be taken in the Spring prior to departure, which you will be registered for following program acceptance.
 This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of Beijing and to cover a variety of pre-departure information.
 The scheduling of this course will be dependent on the class times possible for program participants.

-Courses are taught by W&M faculty and faculty at Tsinghua University.
+Courses are taught by W&M faculty and faculty at a local Chinese University.
 Grades will appear on the W&M transcript and will be included in GPA calculations.

 Application ($75*): February 1

 Deposit ($600): March 1

 *A $75 application fee applies, to be paid to the Bursar’s Office.
 Please note that the application and deposit fees are non-refundable.